Learn to Run Mindfully

 In this state, running feels easier and more natural.
 It is more enjoyable and energizing.
 We let go of overwhelming negative thoughts and we avoid injury.
-Mindful running recharges the mind and body so you feel energized rather than exhausted after a run.
+Mindful running recharges the mind and body so we feel energized rather than exhausted after a run.
 When we run mindfully, it brings a meditative practice to our runs creating a healthier, more enjoyable way to run.

 Mindful running helps us develop an awareness of our body, which helps us run better and avoid injuries.
 As we practice mindfulness, we gain insight into the way we run and we can recognize ways in which we can improve our experience.
 This practice helps us to become present so we can fully enjoy what is happening in the moment—which is running!